aprxi/tensorframe/README.md

 ### Status

+#### 20190115
+Added buildscripts to create Dockerbased builds for user and developer mode.
+This should have been topic no. 0.
+Took more time than expected.
+Fortunately it has been worth it.
+Installing and testing on new systems is now fully automated.
+More importantly, having this containerized makes it highly portable to cloud stacks and new system builds.

 #### 20181231
 First part is published.
 Starting with an "alpha-build" of the CSV parser.
 Its already over a magnitude faster than traditional CPU counterparts (and a few times better than a current GPU algorithm).
 But do note, Current version should still be considered alpha-build status.